 A career in pharmacy is innovative and exciting, with new roles and opportunities emerging as healthcare evolves to meet the changing needs of patients.
 In addition to critical roles in community hospitals and pharmacies, Pharm.D. graduates secure careers in all areas of public and private healthcare and medical research.
-First-year students in UConn's School of Pharmacy are accepted into our pharmacy studies major and may choose to live in pharmacy’s unique Learning Community (optional).
+First-year students in UConn's School of Pharmacy are accepted into our pharmacy studies major and may choose to live in Pharmacy's unique Learning Community (optional).
 Exploration of the wide variety of pharmacy pathways enables students to determine the direction best suited to their interests.

 Students apply to the School of Pharmacy's Pharm.D. degree program during the second semester of their sophomore year.
 Early assurance of acceptance is offered to students beginning at UConn as freshmen provided that performance benchmarks are met.
 Biology, Chemistry, Engineering and other related majors may also apply to the School of Pharmacy provided that all pre-requisite criteria are met.

 Opportunities to specialize within the School of Pharmacy include: